-St. George's encourages children of all ages to participate in the life of the larger community and believes that children have much to teach us.
+St. George's encourages children of all ages and abilities to participate in the life of the larger community and believes that children have much to teach us.
 We need only listen.
 Our youngest parishioners are indispensable parts of our life together.

 ON SUNDAY MORNINGS

 While we have many options available for children on Sunday mornings (see below), all children are always welcome in worship services.
-"Buddy baskets" filled with crayons, paper, and other goodies are available at the back of the sanctuary to keep children busy if you'd like to use them.
+"Buddy baskets" filled with crayons, paper, and sensory-friendly items are available at the back of the sanctuary to keep children busy if you'd like to use them.
 The crying, laughing, and joyful "amens!" of children are often heard throughout the service.
 There is no expectation that children should be silent.
 Our youngest parishioners are welcome and valued.

 Infants and children up to age five are welcome in the church nursery.
 The nursery is open from 9am-12:30pm and is staffed by warm, caring adults.